butcherman/Tech_Bench_Installer/src/Manuall_Installation/Instructions.md

     ```php artisan migrate --force```

+## Post Installation Instructions

+In order for email notifications to be sent properly, the Supervisor Service must be configured to run the ```work:queue``` command

+TODO:  finish this

 You can now visit the web page for the Tech Bench application by browsing to the URL noted in the .env file under APP_URL

 Default login is: